Los Angeles County Birding Spots

 MapQuest link & directions from LAX: http://mapq.st/hTPyIN (Note: This map gives directions to Temescal Gateway Park.
 Drive through this park to the trailhead and best birding, located a bit farther up Temescal Cyn.
 Rd.

 Directions: From the airport main exit, go east on Century Blvd about 1 ½ miles to the #405 San Diego Fwy, north about 7 miles to the #10 Santa Monica Fwy (connector overpass is on the right), west 4 miles until you go through a short tunnel and the Fwy becomes Pacific Coast Hwy, continue west approx. 2.8 miles west to Temescal Canyon Rd, right (north) 1 mile to Sunset Blvd.
 Park on Temescal or continue north 1/10th mile to park entrance.

 Suggestions: Park for free on Temescal Cyn Rd just below Sunset Blvd.
 Walk into the park, keeping your eyes open for Black-headed Parakeet which are commonly seen in this area.
 At the far end of the parking lot, trail maps are usually available for a dime, but you don’t really need a map.
 The trail starts on the left, following the paved road for about 50 yards, then goes uphill.
 It soon splits: the left fork continues uphill through pure chaparral; take the right fork for a better walk through mixed riparian and chaparral.
 You can continue for about a mile up to a small waterfall.
-On the way back, you can divert through the conference grounds for possibly some different birds.
+Returning, downhill all the way, you can divert through the conference grounds for possibly different birds.
 Return To Top

 The closest beach: